obaidy/installments-app/README.md

 This command will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing.

+## Payments

+Stripe is used for payment processing.
+Provide your `STRIPE_SECRET_KEY` in `.env` and run `npm run schedule-charges` via cron to bill tenants.

 ## Supabase Schema

 The `supabase` directory contains SQL for additional tables used by the app.
-Run the SQL in `supabase/schema.sql` on your project to create the `user_roles` table which stores roles for each user.
-The table now references `auth.users` and the script uses `CREATE TABLE IF NOT EXISTS` to avoid duplicates.
-If you previously created an older `user_roles` table, drop it before running the updated SQL.
+Run the SQL in `supabase/schema.sql` on your project to create all the required tables.
+The script defines `user_roles` plus new tables for `complexes`, `clients`, `units` and `payments`.
+Foreign keys link these tables to `auth.users` and each other and the script uses `CREATE TABLE IF NOT EXISTS` to avoid duplicates.
+If you previously created older versions of these tables, drop them before running the updated SQL.

 ### Admin pages

-The admin interface is implemented in `app/(web)/admin.tsx` and there is no `app/admin` directory.
+Admin functionality lives in `app/(web)/admin.tsx`.
+There isn't an `app/admin` folder in this project.
 Users without the admin role visiting this page will see an "Access denied" message.

 ## Learn more